kmandic/Udacity-FEND-Project-Build-a-Portfolio-Site/README.md

 - I've decided not to use any framework like Bootstrap so I can practice coding with plain HTML and CSS.

 - Site can be seen on [GitHub pages](https://kmandic.github.io/Udacity-FEND-Project-Build-a-Portfolio-Site/).

+- After the project got reviewed and passed, I've update it a bit per review suggestions, the major difference being that instead of the flexbox, I positioned elements using the CSS Grid.